Learning & Support

 With the help of our learning support department, students with a wide range of Special Educational Needs have achieved great success with us.
 Students have overcome issues including visual and hearing impairments, physical disabilities, Aspergers, dyslexia, social anxiety and depression to move on to the next stage in their lives with the confidence and independence to achieve their goals.

 Sixth Form is a challenging time in itself and some students may also be struggling with issues which are beyond the expertise of their tutors.
 For this reason we enlist the help and support of a trained counsellor, a life coach/mentor and a specialist careers advisor from whom you can receive confidential advice, guidance and support throughout the year.
-Alongside all of the above the Director, Deputy Director and Year Heads are always happy to offer support and guidance.
+Alongside all of the above the Directors and Year Heads are always happy to offer support and guidance.
 While our policy is always to deal with students in the first instance we enjoy excellent relationships with parents and find that a good working partnership between students, staff and parents generally achieves the best possible results!